-You likely came to this page wondering if your writing will ever be good enough… so let’s talk about why we kicked things off by setting some goals.
+You likely came to this page wondering if you can ever make money as a writer… so let’s talk about why we kicked things off by setting some goals.

-Moving forward… continual learning… Those are the things that build your writing muscles and, in turn, your confidence.
+Moving forward… continual learning… those are the things that build your writing muscles and, in turn, your confidence and income potential.

 Beyond that?
-It just comes back to the simple proverb of try, try again.
+It all comes down to simple practice.

-Because being a Barefoot Writer is measurable.
+A great part of being a Barefoot Writer is that a lot of your work is measurable.
 Meaning that when you put a piece of copy out with a call to action — looking for buyers, subscribers, donors, or anything else — you can measure your results.

 You can tell your client, “We had 3,000 people opt in to your mailing list over the past month once we changed your website copy!”

 Or “Your sales page brought in $45,600 worth of orders over two days!”